TimofonicJunkRoom/withLinux/README.md

-## With Linux - Quite Messy Personal Hacking Notes
+## With Linux - Quite Messy Collection of Personal Notes

 > KISS: Keep It Simple, Stupid